arturbosch/ags/README.md

 * Sound: `playerctl`, `pulseaudio`/`pipewire-pulse`
 * Powerprofiles: `power-profiles-daemon`
 * Recorder: `wf-recorder`
 * Nightlight: Should work with (stop/start/status) any systemd user service named "nightlight".
-Obviosly you can also change this in the code.
+Obviously you can also change this in the code.

 ### Gnome control center
 `gnome-control-center` is optional.